awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-config.md

 For information about the permissions needed to enable trusted access, see [Permissions required to enable trusted access](orgs_integrate_services.md#orgs_trusted_access_perms)\.

+**To enable trusted access using the AWS Config console**
-To enable trusted access to AWS Organizations from AWS Config, create a multi\-account aggregator and add the organization\.
-For information on how to configure a multi\-account aggregator, see [Setting Up an Aggregator Using the Console](https://docs.aws.amazon.com/config/latest/developerguide/setup-aggregator-console.html) in the *AWS Config Developer Guide*\.
+To enable trusted access to AWS Organizations using AWS Config, create a multi\-account aggregator and add the organization\.
+For information on how to configure a multi\-account aggregator, see [Setting up an aggregator using the console](https://docs.aws.amazon.com/config/latest/developerguide/setup-aggregator-console.html) in the *AWS Config Developer Guide*\.